ZupIT/beagle-docs/Settings/content/en/docs/Resources/Customization/Beagle for Android/Manage cache.md

 }
 ```

-LocalStore interface allows you to map the actions of saving, restoring, deleting and getting all.
+LocalStore interface allows you to map the actions of saving, restoring, deleting and the getting all.

 This interface allows you to create rules for how data will be handled in a class.
 For example: create a class and use this interface to make a rule of how data will be handled on the disk.